CCI-MOC/hil/docs/INSTALL.rst

 backend, which does no authentication or authorization checks.
 This can be useful for testing and experimentation but *should not* be used in production.
 You must enable exactly one auth backend.

+In productions system where non-null backend is active, end_users will have to include a username and password as additional parameters in ``client_env`` file to be able to communicate with the haas server.
+This is user/password should be registered with the haas auth backend using haas.

 Database Backend
 ^^^^^^^^^^^^^^^^